Merchants 4 min read

 Facilitations List

-The organization page shows a list of all facilitations with:
+On the organization page click Facilitations and it shows a list of all facilitations with:

 • Description and Network (chain name)